CURRENT HOURS: Programs by reservation only from November through April

 • Bring a lunch, water bottle, and snacks each day.
 Please be aware of food allergies.

 • Dress for the weather.
 Camp takes place both indoors and outdoors.
-Hats, coats, boots, and gloves are a must.
+Hats, coats, closed toed shoes, and gloves are a must.
+Boots suggested.

 • Check-in begins at 8:50 a.m.
 Pick-up begins at 3:55 p.m. (except on Friday, when a special open house for parents begins at 3:15).